Naturbål

 Naturbål ("Nature's Bonfire") is the ninth full-length album by Swedish folk metal band Vintersorg.
 As with the previous three albums, the lyrics are all in Swedish.
 This is the third of a planned four-album concept series based on the elements, the previous two being Jordpuls and Orkan.

+Ivan Tibos of Concreteweb rated it a 75 out of 100.